Scarabol/rock-raiders-web/README.md

 ### Vehicles Milestone (v0.5.0)

-- Introduce waiting lists for vehicles
-- Add pricing for vehicles
 - Auto train raider to man vehicles
 - Raider sometimes sitting wrong way around in vehicles
 - Walker digger not loaded correctly or at least the upgrades